Many people feel mixed about sleeping with pets

-Sleeping with pets is not for everyone, especially if your preference is for reptiles or birds.
-Did you know that more than 85 million families own a pet?
+Now, this does not apply to you if your preference is for reptiles or birds.
+Today, we can have a variety of pets, so no one here is suggesting you let the pet rat into the bed!
+But, did you know that more than 85 million families own a pet?
 From cats to rabbits and birds … dogs to lizards and snakes … pet ownership has evolved into many varieties.

 Whether your preference is scales, feathers, or fur, sharing your home with an animal provides many wellness-related benefits.
 Pets are great for kids because they teach responsibility and caring.
 For adults the benefits include lowering blood pressure, decreasing stress levels, and, yes, increased physical activity.
 Considering all these positive attributes, one would think that curling up in bed with their pet at night would be a good thing — however, this can be a controversial topic.